006jawad/006jawad/README.md

 My name is Md Tasnim Jawad.
 I am an undergraduate student from Bangladesh finishing my final year at Khulna University of Engineering and Technology.
 I am also an up-and-coming deep learning researcher.
 So far I have worked mostly on medical images.
 My primary tool for data processing is python and I am familiar with both Tensorflow and Pytorch frameworks.
 I have an obsession with AI and it drives me to learn more every day.
 I am a fast learner.
 ## [Google Scholar](https://scholar.google.com/citations?view_op=list_works&hl=en&user=6VOwVbwAAAAJ)

+# My Work Experience:
+My Work Experience:
+Various online courses were my first introduction to Deep Learning.
+I have been learning and practicing new skills to combat various challenges.
+Various blogs and online platforms like Kaggle have also been useful in learning the basics.
+In my University, apart from being an undergrad, I have been working as a Research Assistant under the supervision of [Kamrul Hasan](https://scholar.google.com/citations?user=36WXELIAAAAJ&hl=en) for more than a year.
+A part of one of my incompleted project is highlighted below.

 ## Education:

 #### Khulna University of Engineering and Technology